Off Beat Cinema: Creation

 Off Beat Cinema was created by advertising executive James Gillan and is co-written by Gillan and creative consultant Jeffrey Roberts.
 It originally started airing in 1993 in the Buffalo/Toronto area on WKBW-TV.
-On the show's official site, he states, "Off Beat Cinema was created to provide a forum for films that are not regularly shown on television – and in many cases – are not readily available, even on DVD.
+The first movie featured was the original "Night of the Living Dead," which has aired every Halloween weekend ever since.
+On the show's official site, Gillan states, "Off Beat Cinema was created to provide a forum for films that are not regularly shown on television – and in many cases – are not readily available, even on DVD.
 There is an enormous cache of films out there that an entire generation grew up watching that are otherwise unavailable.
 We wanted to create a program reminiscent of the hosted late night film shows of the 1960s and 1970s – the kind of show that made you beg your parents to let you stay up late to watch.
 Where else can you watch Teenagers from Outer Space and a week later watch Bergman’s The Seventh Seal in its original language version?"

 The show's producer John Di Sciullo says on the official site that "Off Beat Cinema was originally a reaction to the insidious spread of infomercials and the void of late night television.
 The program really struck a chord with viewers."
 Off Beat Cinema has its own slate of advertisers, usually targeting alternative crowds.
 Poster Art, Terrapin Station (a Grateful Dead inspired head shop in Buffalo, named after the album of the same name), and Mighty Taco, among many other area restaurants, are among the show's numerous sponsors.

-The series began originating on WBBZ-TV starting August 4, 2012, where it follows Svengoolie, a similar program from Me-TV, with which WBBZ is affiliated.
-John Di Sciullo has moved to that station as executive director of production and promotion.
-The series is produced in WBBZ's studio at the Eastern Hills Mall in Clarence, which includes (for the first time in the series' history) the possibility of a live studio audience.
+The series began originating on WBBZ-TV starting August 4, 2012 airing Saturday night at Midnight.
+John Di Sciullo moved to that station as executive director of production and promotion.
+The series is produced in WBBZ's studio at the Eastern Hills Mall in Clarence, which includes (for the first time in the series' history) several live studio audience recordings.
+(The live audiences ended by 2024, when the Eastern Hills Mall closed its concourse and forced WBBZ to use a back entrance to continue accessing its own studios.)
 The series also began adding more well-received "classic" films into its rotation after the move to WBBZ, a move that helps contrast the series from the strictly B-movie and Z-movie films that Svengoolie and other midnight-movie series regularly feature.

 On January 26, 2013, the show transitioned to high-definition television.
 The first film to be featured in HD was Hangar 18.
 Beginning in 2015, the show began filming select interstitials on location.